 Report of Prior Year Expenditures

-The fund expenditure plan will include a summary of applicants; the status, type and location of each project funded in the prior year; and the amount and type of funds from each source spent on each project in the prior year.
+The Fund Expenditure Plan will include a summary of recipients; the status, type and location of each project funded in the prior year; and the amount and type of funds from each source spent on each project in the prior year.
 The State Water Board will provide this information to the Department of Finance for inclusion in their annual report required under Section 39720 of the Health and Safety Code.

 Metrics

-Three metrics will be incorporated to measure the success of the program, including:
+This Policy identifies the types of metrics that will be tracked and for which specific numeric goals will be set.
+The Fund Expenditure Plan will identify the specific numeric goals and include a summary of progress made.
+The following metrics will be incorporated to track and measure the success of the program, including:

-The number of communities and schools served with interim supplies of safe drinking water, including but not limited to:
+The number of communities, including state small system and domestic well communities, and schools and associated population provided with interim supplies of safe drinking water, including but not limited to:

 Point-of-use/Point of Entry devices